vukanoa/Vimrc/README.md

 	I have no idea why I have to write all of this, but as a matter of fact it simply won't work if you delete any line, even if it seems as it should.

+# autocmd BufWritePre * %s/\s\+$//e

+	Overall, this command automatically removes trailing whitespace from files whenever you save them.

+	Let's breakdown:
+	autocmd BufWritePre => Before writing the whole buffer to a file.
+	Meaning, the following command will happen right before it is saved.
+Right before I press :w<CR> or ZZ to save.

+	* => means that this will aplly to all file types.

+	%s/\s\+$//e
+		%s    => '%' means whole buffer and 's' means substitute.
+So:
+		         Substitute a whole buffer to replace a regular expression pattern with a replacement string.
+		/     => Opening Delimiter
+		\s\+$ => The pattern which matches one or more whitespace characters ('\s') at the end of a line ('$').
+		/     => Delimiter
+		/     => Closing Delimiter(Here replacement string is empty)
+		e     => If no matches are found, don't report an error.